 From the Dean of the School of Business

-We thank you all for your support and look forward to more triumphs in the coming years.
+As always, we thank you all for the support over the years and look forward to more achievements.

 Barron H. Harvey, PhD, CPA